-At 1st April 2019 just under a quarter (24.1%) of staff were working on a part-time basis, an increase of 4.8 percentage points from 2013.
-In terms of gender over 39% of women and just under 9% of men were part-time.
+At 1st April 2020 just under a quarter (24.7%) of staff were working on a part-time basis, an increase of 5.4 percentage points from 2013.
+In terms of gender almost 40% of women and just over 9% of men were part-time.

-The proportion of women working part-time varied by grade, ranging from 20.2% at Grade 5 and above to over 48% at AO level.
-With the exception of Industrial staff the proportion of females working part-time has increased at all grades since 2013.
+The proportion of women working part-time varied by grade level, ranging from 20% at Grade 5 and above to over 52% at AA level.
+With the exception of Industrial staff the proportion of females working part-time has increased at all grade levels since 2013.